Move

 Using the back of your chair for support, lean forward and stretch out your back.

-- Morning yoga – this video routine takes just 15 minutes and can help get your day off to a flying start.
+Looking for a quick yoga routine?
+Try our Morning yoga – this relaxing video routine only takes 12 minutes to do, and will help get your day off to a flying start.

 Are you interested in learning more about your health?
 Discover more about our range of health assessments.